huanxin1995/learngit/readme.txt

-git is a distrubuted version control system. git is free softwware distrubuted under the GPL. git has a mutable index called stage！ git tracks changes of files. create a new branch is quick and simple.
+git is a distrubuted version control system. git is a free softwware distrubuted under the GPL. git has a mutable index called stage！ git tracks changes of files. create a new branch is quick and simple.